Am I eligible?

 Learn Local can help you return to study, improve your reading, writing and maths skills, gain a qualification, get a job or learn something new.

-To find out more, visit the Learn Local website.
+To find out more, see the Learn Local website.

 Eligible public housing tenants can apply for help to pay the enrolment fees at the concession rate.